wenbo5565/AppliedProject_GrantingLoan/README.md

 by Wenbo Ma

 ## Introduction

+### Overview

 Machine learning plays an important role in choosing if granting a loan.
 In this project, we have access to a bank's loan application data.
-Our goal is to leverage machine learning model to come up with a loan strategy that would be better than the bank's current strategy.
+Our goal is to leverage machine learning model to come up with a loan strategy that would be better than the bank's current one.

+### Data

+The data contains all loans asked to the bank, whether the bank decided to grant it and finally, whether the borrower managed to repay it.
+We also have info about the borrowers at the time they ask for a loan.

+### Rule

+To compare to the bank's current model, the following rule is assumed:

+  * If our model grant a loan and it doesn't get repaid, we lose 1
+  * If our model grant a loan and it gets repaid, we gain 1
+  * If our model dosen't grant the loan, we gain 0

 Report and code for take home data science challenge - Granting Loans